 Prospective students are eligible to apply if they meet the following criteria:

 Completed at least one semester on campus prior to the start of the program

 Good academic standing (3.0 cumulative GPA or higher)

-Students are responsible for obtaining appropriate student visas for study abroad; guidance will be provided by the host institution.
+Students are responsible for obtaining appropriate student visas for study abroad.
+Guidance will be provided by the host institution.
 The U.S. Department of State Bureau of Consular Affairs compiles information on travel abroad, public announcements, and warnings.
 Please review the information about your destination and for any worldwide travel announcements.

 All GW students who travel abroad for academic purposes are required to comply with the GW International Travel Approval Policy.
 Guidance on this policy will be provided to all exchange students by the Elliott School International Programs & Education office.

 The Elliott School encourages its students to have professional development experiences abroad.
-The Graduate Student Services (GSS) office offers grants each semester to support students in low-paid or unpaid internships abroad.
+The Elliott School's Graduate Student Services (GSS) office offers grants each semester to support students in low-paid or unpaid internships abroad.
 More information on these grants is available from GSS or Handshake.

 Some students find that it is challenging to balance the academic demands of the exchange program with the responsibilities of an internship.
 Students should carefully consider how to best manage these interests.
 Exchange partners do not generally have internship resources for visiting students.

 - Undergraduate Academic Advising